R3Conclave/conclave-core-sdk/samples/jvm-perf/README.md

 perform runtime optimisation so more warmup iterations are unnecessary.
 In order for the host benchmark measurements to be stable you may want to increase this number using the `wi` parameter.
 E.g.:

-`java -jar jvm-perf-simulation.jar -wi 10 mandelbrot`
+`java -jar jvm-perf-all.jar -wi 10 mandelbrot`

 The actual benchmark measurements are taken following the warmups.
 You can see the data for the measurements for both the warmups and the iterations in the output of the tool: